CharlesWiltgen/how-to-podcast/feedburner.md

 For example, you might use the URL "http://mydomain.com/podcast/feed/" as your official/canonical feed URL, but redirect that to the feed URL of your current host when it's requested.

 _(Technical detail: Use an HTTP 302 redirect, instead of a 301 redirect.
 That way, podcast apps will continue to treat the original URL as canonical.)_

-Bonus link: How to leave FeedBurner

-Also, legit podcast hosts always provide a way to cleanly move off of their system.